ava-labs/awm-relayer/CONTRIBUTING.md

 ### Do you have questions about the source code?

-- Ask any question about AWM Relayer under GitHub [discussions](https://github.com/ava-labs/teleporter/discussions/categories/q-a).
+- Ask any question about ICM Off-chain Services under GitHub [discussions](https://github.com/ava-labs/icm-offchain-services/discussions/categories/q-a).